Fellowship in Rheumatology at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ)

 There is a weekly conference schedule that includes clinical, core and multidisciplinary conferences, case presentations, radiology, journal clubs and a roster of invited speakers.
 Opportunities for teaching residents and medical students for continuing medical education at regional and national conferences and workshops are plentiful.

 In their second year, fellows choose an area of clinical or basic science research and actively pursue it under the guidance of a faculty member.
-The Autoimmune and Musculoskeletal Diseases Center and the Boas Center for Genetics at the Feinstein Institute for Medical Research provide opportunities to participate in investigator-initiated clinical trials and in basic and translational research and to take rigorous courses in investigative medicine and in statistics.
+The Autoimmune and Musculoskeletal Diseases Center and the Boas Center for Genetics at the Feinstein Institutes for Medical Research provide opportunities to participate in investigator-initiated clinical trials and in basic and translational research and to take rigorous courses in investigative medicine and in statistics.

-A three-year post-MD PhD training program at the Feinstein Institute is available through the Elmezzi program and can be started in the second year of fellowship.
+A three-year post-MD PhD training program at the Feinstein Institutes is available through the Elmezzi program and can be started in the second year of fellowship.
 A two-year MPH program is offered by Hofstra University.

 Applicants interested in the rheumatology fellowship training program at Northwell Health should apply through the Electronic Residency Application Service (ERAS), which allow applications starting July 1.

 There are two two-year and one three-year fellowship positions available for physicians who have completed a USMLE accredited internal medicine residency-training program.
-Those applying for a three-year program will have the opportunity to meet research faculty at the Feinstein Institute for Medical Research as well as clinical faculty on the day of interview.
+Those applying for a three-year program will have the opportunity to meet research faculty at the Feinstein Institutes for Medical Research as well as clinical faculty on the day of interview.

 The fellowship application deadline is August 11, 2018.
 Completed applications submitted before August 1 are given preference.
 Note that the two-year and three-year positions are listed as separate tracks in ERAS and separate rank lists will be created for each track.